sf-wdi-24/modules/week-03-resetful-server-express/day-01/drill/readme.md

 In computer science, **recursion** is a problem-solving method where the solution depends on solutions to smaller instances of the same problem.
 When programming, we see recursion in practice when a function calls itself.

+**Base Case**

+In the base case, the routine does not call itself.
+But, when a routine does have to call itself in order to complete its sub-task, then that is known as the recursive case.
+So, there are 2 types of cases when using a recursive algorithm: base cases and recursive cases.

+Without a base case the stack overflows

 **Why?**
 --------
 Recursion is best used for problems where a large task can be broken down into a repetitive “sub-task”.